hybridadmin/docker-ansible-centos/README.md

-# Centos Docker Images with ansible and systemd
+# CentOS Docker Images with ansible and systemd

-> Centos Docker images to be used for testing ansible playbooks and roles.
+> CentOS Docker images to be used for testing ansible playbooks and roles.

 ## Supported tags and respective `Dockerfile` links